Skip to Content

 Garlic Chili Oil Noodles

-Garlic chili oil noodles are so spicy, delicious and easy to make.
+Garlic chili oil noodles are spicy, delicious and easy to make.
 This spicy noodle recipe is great for lunch or dinner and just as good as take out!
 This garlic chili oil noodle recipe is vegan, gluten free and so comforting.

 Print Pin Save Rate